JaredB25/Configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/95b405bb-18f7-41b9-a56d-a7d94f99f89e"/>
 </p>
 <p>
-Next, we'll RDP into the domain controller and disable the firewall for the domain, private, and public profiles.
-To do this, right-click the Windows symbol, select "Run," and type wf.msc.
-In the Windows Defender Firewall window, ensure the firewall is turned off for all profiles.
+The domain, private, and public profiles' firewalls will then be disabled after we log in via RDP to the domain controller.
+Right-click the Windows symbol, choose "Run," and then type wf.msc to accomplish this.
+Make sure the firewall is disabled for every profile in the Windows Defender Firewall window.
 </p>
 <br />